Improving your project with SBT

 [warn] +- modulea:modulea_2.11:0.1-SNAPSHOT

-Modules A and B were build using different versions of Scala and as a result, dependency couldn’t be resolved.
-This would never happen if settings common to all projects could be somehow shared, right?
+Modules A and B were built using different versions of Scala, and as a result, the dependency couldn’t be resolved.
+This would never happen if the settings common to all projects could somehow be shared, right?
 Let us try to create our first file within /project directory.

 import sbt._